rackspace/sailplane/docs/lambda_utils.md

 ## Upgrading

-To upgrade from older versions of lambda-utils, remove the old lambda-utils and middy dependencies and then follow the install instructions above to install the latest.
+To upgrade from older versions of lambda-utils, remove the old lambda-utils and middy dependencies and then follow the installation instructions above to install the latest.
 See also the [Middy upgrade instructions](https://middy.js.org/docs/category/upgrade).

 ## Structured Logging Attributes